glp-92/React_Spring_FastAPI_Keycloak_CMS/docs/design/DB-Design.md

   - `PostPersist` called after an entity is saved on the database
   - `PostUpdate` called after an entity is updated in the database

-- Themes with same considerations as Categories
+- `Themes` entity with same considerations as Categories